turbot/guardrails-samples/calculated_policies/aws_s3_bucket_tagging_template/README.md

 ## Implementation Details

-Provides a Terraform configuration for creating a smart folder and applying a calculated policy on the `AWS> S3> Bucket> Tags> Template`.
+This Terraform template creates a smart folder and applies the calculated policy on the policy:

+- `AWS > Region > Bucket > Tags > Template`

 The Calculated policy creates a tag template.
 The template shows creating static and dynamic values.
 It also shows how to control the values of tags on a bucket.